Azure/Azure-Sentinel/Workbooks/README.md

       },

-  After this PR is approved and completed, every 2 weeks the workbooks in Sentinel will be synced to the ones in github.<br/>
+  After this PR is approved and completed, every 2 weeks the workbooks in Sentinel will be synced with the ones in github.<br/>
-  If you cannot wait 2 weeks, contact t-amberm@microsoft.com or mor.shabi@microsoft.com.
+  If you need the sync to happen sooner, please contact mor.shabi@microsoft.com or t-amberm@microsoft.com.

 # How to update an existing workbook